ttiny/deploy/README.md

 which enable specifying JavaScript regular expressions and functions inside the configuration, **deploy** has several custom types of itself.
 All of these can be used anywhere and will be evaluated only when they are need.
-For example using a `!!js/function` for the value of a variable, will evaluate the function only when the variable need to be substituted in a given context.
+For example using a `!!js/function` for the value of a variable, will evaluate the function only when the variable needs to be substituted in a given context.
 The custom types provided by **deploy** are:

 Property | Description
 ---- | ----
-`!cmd command` | Will execute a command and use its output as a value.
+`!cmd command` | Will execute a shell command and use its output as a value.
 `!yamlfile file` | Will parse a YAML file and incorporate its contents in the document.
-`!yamlfiles pattern` | Will parse all YAML matching the pattern and incorporate its contents in the document.
-If all files contain mappings the return value will be a a merged mapping, otherwise an array of all the value.
+`!yamlfiles pattern` | Will parse all YAML files matching the pattern and incorporate their contents in the document.
+If all files contain mappings the return value will be a a merged mapping, otherwise an array of all the values.
 `!textfile file` | Will read a file as a plain text and use it as a value.